 This recipe is super versatile and can be used in so many dishes to add that savory flavor!

-- Homemade Broths & Stocks – Simmer the bouillon powder with water to make an instant chicken broth for soups, stews, or any recipe that calls for liquid.
+- Homemade Broths & Stocks - Simmer the bouillon powder with water to make an instant chicken broth for soups and stews, or any recipe that calls for liquid.

 - Soups & Stews - Stir it into your favorite soup for a chicken broth flavor.
 It's perfect in chicken noodle soup and veggie soups.